pbeck6/nfl-payroll/README.md

 ```

 ## /rest directory is missing a db-connector.js file, identical to the file for Task 1, that specifies the user's MariaDB login credentials

+### Misc.
+- /ui/package.json is NOT YET connected to the /rest database with a proxy redirect